 The researchers chose to study the effects of caloric restriction on sleep because many of the same hormones involved in metabolism also affect sleep regulation and menstrual cycles.

 “The regulation of menstrual cycle, metabolism, and sleep regulation are highly related in that a lot of the hormones that are in a lot of those processes are shared amongst those three processes,” Kim says.
 “In order to really understand what’s going on with the regulation of sleep metabolism and menstrual cycles, we thought that this [examination of the role of hunger hormones] would be a first stepping stone.”

 Sleeping Better Right Before Menstruation

-It’s helpful to know that sleep disturbances might be more likely in the days prior to your period, Hall says, because then you can plan accordingly.
+It’s helpful to know that sleep disturbances might be more likely in the days prior to a woman’s period, Hall says, because then she can plan accordingly.
 “If it can be associated with a time in the cycle, then you can do something proactively to try to manage it,” she says.

 While it’s a good idea to practice sound sleep hygiene on a daily basis, it’s especially important during this phase in the menstrual cycle.
 Hall says that includes strategies such as going to bed and waking up at the same time every day, sleeping in a darkened room, avoiding screen time before bed, and so on.

 “It’s really being aware of, ‘Oh geez, this is going to be a time of the cycle when I might be more disrupted than I usually am,” Hall says, and then adopting a few lifestyle changes accordingly.